 C6.1 General.
 Wind pressure qualification tests are required to be conducted using Test Method A2 or A3 in Annex A. Test Method A2 is based on the ASTM E330 test method with modification as noted for the purpose of qualifying the wind pressure resistance of the FPIS product.
 Test Method A3 provides an alternate cyclic wind pressure qualification procedure based on ASTM E1233, and is also referenced in an exception statement in Section 6.5.
-The primary intent of Test Methods A2 and A3 is to primarily determine bending resistance to wind pressure on FPIS products, or in some cases (as in 6.6.2) to additionally determine fastener resistance to wind pressure for FPIS products independent of siding.
-It is not intended to evaluate, but not the wall framing assembly or exterior wall covering attachments which may vary according to code requirements and assembly conditions.
+The intent of Test Methods A2 and A3 is to primarily determine bending resistance to wind pressure on FPIS products, or in some cases (as in 6.6.2) to additionally determine fastener resistance to wind pressure for FPIS products independent of siding, but not the wall framing assembly or exterior wall covering attachments which may vary according to code requirements and assembly conditions.
 Therefore, FPIS products qualified for wind pressure resistance in accordance with this standard are applicable for use on any code compliant wall assembly with exception that the spacing of the framing or supports is limited to the maximum spacing of framing used for purposes of qualifying the FPIS product's wind pressure resistance.

-Section 6.1 and Figure 1 provide guidance on testing various Table 2 provides a matrix of end-use conditions for which wind pressure resistance qualification testing is required depending on the installation practice (e.g., vertical panels with length parallel to wall studs or horizontal panels with length perpendicular to wall studs) complexity of bending strength behavior of the FPIS product (e.g., equivalent or different stress and stiffness properties in panel width and length directions).
-Panels spanning only a single stud cavity vs. continuously across two or more stud cavities also affects the bending resistance to applied uniform wind pressure.
-Wind pressure resistance may be qualified for each end-use installation conditions separately or more generally for all end-use conditions in Table 2 if the worst case installation condition is used for determining a single nominal wind pressure resistance value.
+Table 2 provides a matrix of end-use conditions for which wind pressure resistance qualification testing is required depending on the complexity of bending strength behavior of the FPIS product.
+Wind pressure resistance may be qualified for each end-use condition separately or more generally for all end-use conditions in Table 2 if the worst case condition is used for determining a single nominal wind pressure resistance value.